Skip to content

 npm install @shajara/host

-shajara routines are generator functions.
-Use run(...) to start one; inside the routine, call shajara operations with yield*.
+shajara routines are JavaScript generator functions.
+Use run(...) to start one; inside the routine, yield* hands control to shajara and resumes when the result is ready.

 import { run } from "@shajara/host";